shuiRong/Gakki/README.md

 react-native run-android
 ```

 P.S.
-You can find me [here](https://cmx.im/web/accounts/81232) if you have a problem with Gakki or submit an [issue](https://github.com/shuiRong/Gakki/issues).
+Submit an [issue](https://github.com/shuiRong/Gakki/issues) if you have a problem with Gakki.

 #### Page Preview